samalba/simplehttpserver/README.md

 Simple HTTP Server
 ==================

-If you need to have the same thing than
+If you need a quick "hello server" like

     python -m SimpleHTTPServer